CodifyPlatform/CodeData/1968 - Subchapter 5 Fire Protection Construction Requirements.md

 1. Unless otherwise provided below, all unsprinklered floor areas shall be segregated by one-hour fire separations into spaces or compartments not to exceed seventy-five hundred square feet.

-2. Where the floor area exceeds ten thousand square feet, at least one of the subdividing fire separations shall be of two-hour fire-resistive construction, creating areas of refuge, complying with [section 27-372](https://up.codes/viewer/new_york_city/nyc-building-code-1968-v1/chapter/6/means-of-egress#§27-372) of article five of subchapter six of this code except that the requirement for an elevator in each area shall not apply.
+2. Where the floor area exceeds ten thousand square feet, at least one of the subdividing fire separations shall be of two-hour fire-resistive construction, creating areas of refuge, complying with [section 27-372](dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%20/Means%20of%20Egress#§27-372-area-of-refuge) of article five of subchapter six of this code except that the requirement for an elevator in each area shall not apply.

 3. The floor area or any subdivided area may be increased to not more than fifteen thousand square feet if complete area protection by approved devices for the detection of products of combustion other than heat is provided within such increased area and provided further than at least one of the subdividing fire separations shall be of two-hour fire-resistive construction where the floor area exceeds fifteen thousand square feet, creating areas of refuge in the same manner and under the same conditions as provided in two of this subdivision.
-The activation of any such detectors shall have the same effect as provided in subdivision (f) of [section 27-972](https://up.codes/viewer/new_york_city/nyc-building-code-1968-v1/chapter/17/fire-alarm-detection-and-extinguishing-equipment#§27-972) of article five of subchapter seventeen of this code.
+The activation of any such detectors shall have the same effect as provided in subdivision (f) of section 27-972 of article five of subchapter seventeen of this code.

 4. In existing buildings, existing fire separations of one-hour fire-resistive construction may be accepted in lieu of the fire separation of two hour fire-resistive construction providing all other requirements of paragraphs two and three of this subdivision are complied with.